mfnch/pyrtist/web/sphinx/source/doc/installation.rst

 Installation from source
 ------------------------

+Box
+^^^

 Download the tarball from `<http://sourceforge.net/projects/boxc>`__.
-This is usually a file with name such as ``box-X.Y.tar.gz``, where X.Y are the major and minor version numbers.
+This is usually a file with name such as ``box-X.Y.Z.tar.gz``, where X.Y.Z are the major, minor and patch version numbers.
 Untar and configure the package with::

-  tar xzvf box-0.2.tar.gz
+  tar xzvf box-0.3.1.tar.gz
-  cd box-0.2
+  cd box-0.3.1
   ./configure --prefix=/usr

 ``configure`` outputs a summary at the end.
 Be sure it looks like that::